Support Page Content

 In Sacramento, Veteran’s Affairs-Veteran's Health Administration and the Small Business Administration are hiring.

-Other employers such as first responders, health care providers, health care manufacturing, and other essential and frontline employers are also expected to be hiring.
-Check Handshake for more immediate jobs and resources.
+- Other employers such as first responders, health care providers, health care manufacturing, and other essential and frontline employers are also expected to be hiring.
+Check Handshake with Sac State for more immediate jobs and resources.

-A one-stop resource for people of California impacted by job loss during the COVID-19 Pandemic: OnwardCA.org
+- OnwardCA.org: A one-stop resource for people of California impacted by job loss during the COVID-19 Pandemic.

-Get paid to provide online lessons in such subjects as a foreign language, musical instruments, singing or drawing.
+- Take Lessons Get paid to provide online lessons in such subjects as a foreign language, musical instruments, singing, or drawing.

 Safe Practices for Communicating with Employers Online